My Account

 Netherlands

 We love Maastricht.
-And not without good reason, of course.
-Fashion fans may lose their heart and a bit of money in the trendy Wyck district, where boutiques and grandiose design and antique shops can be found.
-Other, even more exclusive places include Stokstraat and Wolfstraat with super exciting fashion in small shops.
-And, of course, Maastricht has much more than that.
-There is the oldest brewery here with an interior that is over 100 years old, the beer tastes delicious.
+And not without good reason.
+Fashionistas may lose their hearts and a bit of money in the trendy Wyck district, where boutiques and grandiose design and antique shops can be found.
+Even more exclusive are Stokstraat and Wolfstraat with exciting fashion in small shops.
+Maastricht is also home to the oldest brewery with an interior that is over 100 years old.
 And then there is Bisshopsmolen, the oldest working watermill in Holland.
-Those interested in history can walk through the casemates, a 14-kilometre-long underground defence system from the 18th century.
-Back in the present, a visit to one of the terrace cafés or a cosy pub is recommended.
-So casual.
+Those interested in history can walk through the casemates, an underground defense system from the 18th century.
+Back in the present, a visit to one of the terrace cafés or a cozy pub is a highlight.

 Our ship on the river Rhine